midixman/webam/README.md

 _soundfontURL_ is the URL for the SoundFont file.

 In the optional _WebamOptions_, "`sysex`" and "`software`" correspond to those in Section 4.2 of Web MIDI API W3C Editor's Draft 09 June 2016 (http://webaudio.github.io/web-midi-api/), whereas "`conolog`" specifies whether WebAM prints to the console log.
-If "`engine`" is `true` then WebAM also creates a _MusicEngine_.
+If "`engine`" is `true` then WebAM also creates a _MusicEngine_ (see next section).
 All these by default are `false`.

 Example:
 ```js